isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 for your goals.
 The best practice is to make a sketch of what you indend to do, however complex or simple, and then ask yourself "is this likely to meet my needs?"
 If it is, proceed.
-If it isn't, dig a little more, understand which things will matter and invest and or experiment accordingly.
+If it isn't, dig a little more, understand which things will matter and invest and/or experiment accordingly.
 When you have a plan that holds water start implementing it and check it as you go.
 This kind of simple analysis is never premature.
 If your requirements are easily achievable you will be able to dispense with this process in a few seconds.